nezaboodka/reactronic/README.md

 renew.

-In general case, cache is automatically and immediately marked as outdated when changes are made in those state object properties that were used by its function.
+In general case, cache is automatically and immediately marked as invalid when changes are made in those state object properties that were used by its function.
 And once marked, the function is automatically executed again to renew it, either immediately or on demand.